Environmental, Social and Governance

 - The Company supports reasonable expenses in order that employees continuously maintain and enhance their skills.

 All Sandstorm employees receive a base salary and are considered for incentive bonus compensation annually, at the board’s discretion.
 Stock-based compensation, extended health benefits, dental benefits and health and wellness benefits are also provided to all staff.
+Sandstorm provides a fair living wage to all employees.
 Professional development and training opportunities that are relevant to an employee’s role are encouraged and are reimbursed by the Company.
 Sandstorm also encourages its employees to volunteer and support charitable causes.
 A charitable donation matching program has been instituted for all employees.

 Code of Business Conduct & Ethics